Engoo Blog Language Tips

 Wrap-up

-Modesty is a tricky thing: having too much or too little of it can be negative.
-In the end, everyone has their own unique personality.
+Modesty is a tricky thing: Having either too much or too little of it can be negative.
 Regardless, hopefully this article has prepared you to speak about it with a little more confidence — but not too much!